M Multi-Map

 1. Getting Started

-Meta-Mind is a spatial mapping ecosystem.
+Multi-Map is a spatial mapping ecosystem.
 Instead of folders and files, you organize information into "Constellations" of interconnected nodes.
 Every map begins with a Universe Root.
 From there, you can spawn Hubs, Notes, Portals, and structured Web elements.

 3. Two-Step Targeted Linking